 As long as we hide behind ourselves, we can’t challenge ourselves

 Suppose we are afraid of some aggressor and choose to hide behind some protector.
-If, later, our protector suppresses us, we won’t be able to challenge them because we have made ourselves dependent on them.
+Later, if our protector starts oppressing us, we won’t be able to challenge them because we have made ourselves dependent on them.

 A similar dynamic applies in our inner world.
-We all face troubles and threats from the world outside us.
+We all face troubles and threats from the world outside of us.
 To protect ourselves, we often craft an image of ourselves as being tough.
-For example, if we fear betrayal by people around us, we might craft an image of being cynical, hard-hearted and uncaring of the world.
+For example, if we fear betrayal by people around us, we might craft a public image of being cynical, hard-hearted and uncaring.
 While this image may protect us from heartbreak, it will also suppress our heart from growing and flourishing.
 If we are hiding behind that macho image, we will not be able to lower our guard and express our vulnerability even to people who truly care for us and whom we want to come closer to.

 When enemies face each other, both brag about their strengths and conceal their weaknesses and wounds.
 When loved ones meet each other, however, they need to appropriately reveal their weaknesses and wounds so that treating and healing can take place.